toolbear/soon/README.md

 <h1 title="soon">🔜</h1>

-The task timer that 💙s developers and optimizes your time for:
+The project oriented task timer that 💙s developers and optimizes your time for:

 * shipping meaningful work
 * peak performance and recovery